The explosion of scuba diving and a tendency to travel overseas for diving makes the need to own the best travel BCDs increase dramatically.

 Thus, I highly recommend you read this thorough review about the pros and cons of each model for understanding to the utmost extent.

-1. Cressi Travelight BCD
+1. Cressi Travelight

 (Best Overall – Editor’s Choice)